By Doug Gritzmacher

 The historical answer is because television was borne from radio.
 Radio is a medium driven by words.
 Since no one was familiar with how to tell stories with pictures when television was invented, early scripters turned to the practices of radio for direction.
 And this is how we got stories for a visual medium that puts pictures in the back seat … and how we got that dreaded term “B-roll.”
 Ugh.

 Because stories constructed in this fashion dominate the motion-visual media landscape, it is what we have all come to expect, including our clients.
-This means most of our videos are going to start out word-driven.
+This means most of our video productions are going to start out word-driven.
 Key term there being “start out.”
 While we may all expect word-driven video, we still all are most impressed and moved by visuals.
-After all, the ability to exploit that is what makes us filmmakers, otherwise we would just be writers.
+After all, the ability to exploit that is what makes us video production professionals, otherwise we would just be writers.
 So while we make sure there is a logical flow of thought in terms of the words spoken in our videos, we still use visuals for the heavy-lifting.

 But first you need the words.
 How do you write a script for a video?

 We recently completed a series of nonprofit videos for the Braille Institute at their headquarters.
 It was a project that got me thinking about the answer to that and proved to be an perfect example for my personal video production script-writing process.

 For the videos we interviewed eight people among their staff, management, and students.
 Each were about 30-60 minutes.
 That amounted to a rather thick transcript.
 Here is our step-by-step process for breaking that down into a script.

 1. PREP THE MASTER TRANSCRIPT

 First assemble the transcripts from all your speakers into one document.
 Make sure you have time stamps included on your transcripts.